+There are features on most good launchers that keep you coming back.
 Action Launcher has Quickdrawer.
 Nova Launcher's got quite a few features that keep users coming back year after year, theme after theme.
-But beyond the ridiculous amount of launcher customization and the best damn launcher backups on Android, Nova has an ace in the hole.
+Beyond the ridiculous amount of launcher customization, however, Nova has a surprisingly simple ace in the hole.

 And that ace is subgrid positioning.

 Say you put a 5x1 widget on the top bar of your screen, like a Google Keep widget.
 It's nice, but it's too thin to really let you see much of your notes.
 Then you stretch it to 5x2, and the widget is nice and readable, but it's now covering 40% of your home screen.
 You want your widget to be somewhere in between.

 With subgrid positioning, you can resize and place items at .5 increments on your home screen grid, letting you split the difference and resize the widget to be 5x1.5.
 It seems like a simple thing, but it essentially doubles your options when resizing a widget or placing a shortcut.
 On a 5x5 grid, instead of having 5 width or height options, you have 10, and when scaling and placing widgets, those options can make all the difference in the world.

 How do you turn on this wonderful setting?

 - Tap Desktop grid.